encore428/minesweeper/README.md

 1. In response to player's planting of **Proposed flags**, which is equivalent to asking what if this slate is mined, analyse and idenfity and plant **Implied flags** on slates that must be **Mined** or **Safe**.

-1. From the resulting flags planted, inspect each exposed slate, and high-light those when the derived number of neighborhood mines cannot tally with the revealed number.
+1. From the resulting flags planted, inspect each exposed slate, and high-light those where the derived number of neighborhood mines cannot tally with the revealed number.
 This is called **Violated Intelligence**.

 1. When there is **Violated Intelligence**, it implies the **Proposed flags** have been incorrectly planted.
 If only